-The California wine you’re drinking might say “Cabernet Sauvignon” on the label, but 99% of the time you’re also tasting other grapes in that particular vintage.
-Although it’s much easier in America to determine what grape variety you’re drinking from the label, it would be more accurate if it said “Mostly Cabernet Sauvignon” because like the great winemakers of Bordeaux, American winemakers like to blend; and that’s a good thing.
+The rules for what grapes go into a particular wine vary from country to country.
+France has very strict rules for what can be considered Bordeaux, for example, as does Italy for Chianti, Spain for Rioja, etc. That California wine you’re drinking might say “Cabernet Sauvignon” on the label, but 99% of the time you’re also tasting other grapes in that particular vintage.
+Although compared to Europe it’s much easier in America to determine what grape variety you’re drinking from the label, it would be more accurate if the label read “Mostly Cabernet Sauvignon,” because like the great winemakers of Bordeaux, American winemakers like to blend; and that’s a good thing.

-On my five cork scale based on taste and value the 2013 Silver Palm Cabernet Sauvignon from Jackson Family Wines gets 3.5 corks.
+On my five cork scale based on taste and value the 2016 Silver Palm Cabernet Sauvignon from Jackson Family Wines gets 3.8 corks.
 It’s a solid performer that you can find for under $20 just about everywhere.
-It was also Wine Enthusiast’s 90 point Editor’s Choice.

 If you’d like to try interesting wines like this, please join me at our next private wine party at Sorrento’s Norwood Italian!
 I host a wine dinner there every month, and we feature several interesting wines, each paired with a delicious course.
 There are always cool prizes to win, too, so listen Wednesday at 4:15 to win your spot on the guest list, or click here for a chance to win!